webinstall/webi-installers/ssh-utils/README.md

 + UsePAM no
 ```

+**ssh-authorize**:

+Adds public ssh keys from a string, file, or url to `~/.ssh/authorized_keys` to allow the owner(s) of the keys access to the system to which they're added.

+Also performs various checks to prevent errors.

 **ssh-setpass**:

 `ssh-setpass` will ask you for your old passphrase (if any) and then for the new